opesto/Soundcloud-Downloader/readme.md

 3. Open Terminal
     * How-to: Open Finder.
 Click on `Applications`, then `Utilities`.
-    * Important: when in the Terminal, type *exactly* what is shown
+    * Important: when in the Terminal, type every line which starts with `$`

             $ like this

-        and hit Enter on your keyboard after each line.
+        Type it **exactly**, and hit Enter on your keyboard after each line.
 For each command, expected output is shown

             like this